Best-Rated Gyms

 How we rate gyms

-Our review compares gyms on customer satisfaction, so you can find out what other Kiwis think about the compared gyms before you go ahead and take out a membership.
-Think of it like asking hundreds of your closest mates which gym they think is best!
+Our review compares gyms on customer satisfaction, so you can find out what other Kiwis think about our compared gym brands before you go ahead and take out a membership.
+Think of it like asking hundreds of your closest friends and family which gym chain they think is best.

-Canstar Blue surveyed 622 Kiwis for their feedback on the gym chain they are currently a member of and pay a membership or attendance fee.
+Canstar Blue surveyed 495 Kiwis for their feedback on the gym chains of which they are currently members.
 Note: this does not include free gyms.

 • The outcomes reported in these ratings are measured via accredited research panels managed by Qualtrics.